google/differential-privacy/examples/zetasql/README.md

 using various anonymization aggregation functions with the ZetaSQL DP CLI, see the [codelab](codelab.md).

-<a name="params">1</a>: All three privacy parameters, epsilon, delta, and kappa,
-*must* be specified for the ZetaSQL DP CLI to provide (ε, δ)-differential privacy, despite the ZetaSQL specification stating that some parameters are optional.

 ## Known Issues

 1. We are aware of